swirlai/swirl-search/README.md

 # Try SWIRL Now!

-:warning: Make sure Docker is running before proceeding

 ```
 docker pull sidprobstein/swirl-search
 docker compose up
 ```

 The container will start.
-Note down the container name, e.g. ```swirl-search-master-app-1```
+Note down the container name, e.g. ```swirl-search-master-app-1```.
 After a minute or two you should see the following or similar:

 ```
 swirl-search-master-app-1  | Command successful!